mihalw28/NYC_Crimes_Dash_App/README.md

 If you are new in dash like me :beginner:, please visit this [site](https://github.com/plotly/dash-docs), to get you in.
 You can read there about how to runn app locally. :dash:

+### App content explanations
+* Dataset used to make this app contains about 100k incidents just from january to march 2018.
+Dividing them into categories could cause plotting only few points on map and nothing on bar chart.
+* Dividing incidents into more categories are useless due to limited number of data points.
+* Historical data contains about 6 millions rows and will be implemented in this app in future.
+Available [@NYC Open Data](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i).

 ### Credits
 * [dash-uber-rides-demo](https://github.com/plotly/dash-uber-rides-demo)